Better Fitness… Anytime

 Take for instance the Parkinson’s patient.

 Studies show that when they ride a stationary bike or do other exercises the tremors nearly stop.
-Exercise raised the serotonin levels in the brain and can compact depression and anxiety too.
+The exercise raised the serotonin levels in the brain and can compact depression and anxiety too.

 Get Plenty of Sleep